Adding test target to Swift Package (--type executable)

-If you have used SPM to create the command line application before Swift 5.9.0
+If you have used SPM to create the command line application before Swift 5.9.0, the project structure used to be as follows:

 Package.swift